angellgunn/alternate-silversurfer/content/b-o-c.md

     which it can interact, but they do not characterize the nature of the functional subordination of the nervous system to its own states.
-This subordination is that of a functionally closed, state determined, ultrastable system, modulated by interactions \[Cf.
+This subordination is that of a functionally closed, state determined, ultrastable system, modulated by interactions [Cf.
-    Ashby, 1960\].
+    Ashby, 1960].

-:   *(b)* The closed nature of the functional organization of the
+> *(b)* The closed nature of the functional organization of the
     nervous system is a consequence of the self-referring domain of interactions of the living organization; every change of state of the organism must bring forth another change of state, and so on,